 (of interest primarily to writers who enjoy using a selection of inks) The aspect of color that describes a given area’s location on the spectrum or a color wheel.
 See the color wheel below.
 This color wheel represents the subtractive, or absorptive, color system, which is how dyes and pigments work.
 In the subtractive system, the three primary colors are red, blue, and yellow; e.g., blue mixes with yellow to produce green.
 Red is to the right of the wheel and is usually said to be at 0°.
 Yellow is up and to the left; its location is 120°, and blue (down and to the left) is at 240°.
 When mixing inks to create a new hue, remember that ink colors mix according to this system. ¶ Light works differently, according to the additive, or emissive, color system.
 (White light contains all colors.
 When white light strikes an object, the object absorbs some colors of light and reflects others.
 What you see is the sum of the colors that are reflected.)
 On an additive color wheel, the three primary colors are red, green, and blue; e.g., red and green mix to create yellow.
 See also saturation, shade, shading (definition 2).

 A clip design used by Sheaffer in the 1920s and 1930s, and revived in the 1990s; shown below, the clip has a distinct hump midway between the ends.
 See also clip.

 Generic name for a type of filling system resembling Conklin‘s Crescent-Filler but enough different that it might not infringe on Conklin’s patent.
-Shown below are a Welty ring-locking “Wawco” hump filler (upper, U.S. Patent No 834,542) and a Grieshaber end knob-locking hump filler (lower, U.S. Patent No 956,895).
+Shown below are a Welty ring-locking “Wawco” hump filler (schematic and upper pen, U.S. Patent No 834,542) and a Grieshaber end knob-locking hump filler (lower, U.S. Patent No 956,895).
 See also crescent.

 |Hundred Year Pen||